Jalsemgeest/TileMapColliderGenerator/README.md

 ##### If you are running into issues where corners of your tilemap still are colliding, disbale the physics layer or move the collision for it to a different layer after generating the collision polygons.

+##### If you are transforming shapes when drawing them, try not to rotate the tiles (z - rotate left, x - rotate right), only flip the tiles using (c - horizontal, v - vertical).
+You can achieve the same orientation through flipping only.
+The reason this is required is because the positioning of the tile is not saved when it's transposed.
+So it's not possible (from what I can tell) to determine it's position accurately if rotations were used.

 #### Special thanks to github.com/AFK-Mario for initially writing the code to generate the set of polygons [here](https://gist.github.com/afk-mario/15b5855ccce145516d1b458acfe29a28).